necatiarslan/airflow-vscode-extension/README.md

 Please start issue with "fix:" and new feature with "feat:" in the title.

 ## Install Airflow In Your Local
-Click link below on how to run Airflow in your local machine in 5 mins.
+If you want to test Airflow on your machine in a docker container, click link below on how to run Airflow in your local machine in 5 mins.

 https://www.youtube.com/watch?v=aTaytcxy2Ck

 ## Todo List
-I am working on these features now, so they will be available is a very short time.
+I am working on these features now, so they will be available in a couple of weeks.

 - Multiple server support
 - Dag Details View